bezalel-7/US-States-Map-Quiz/README.md

 # US-States-Map-Quiz
-A simple game using python,you need to guess the correct states in USA.
+A simple game using python,you need to guess the states in USA.
+As you answer the correct states the turtle wirtes the name of the states in the loaction of state.

 ##controls
-There will be a pop box for input your answer.
+There will be a pop box to input the answer.
 "Exit" --> to see the answers and location of states in the map.

 #score_and_states_to_learn